microsoft/MIDI/README.md

 | Settings and Related Tools | Github Install | Microsoft Store on Windows, WinGet |
 | Documentation and Samples | Github | Microsoft Learn / Docs |

 **When will components be considered "production"?** The bar in Windows is very high for any big changes (especially anything which may break compatibility) to an API that has shipped in-box, so we want to ensure the API and service are truly production-ready before including them in-box.
-This will be based on stability/readiness/performance, with input from stakeholders including AMEI, and not a specific timeline.
+This will be based on stability/readiness/performance, with input from stakeholders including AMEI, and not necessarily a specific timeline (although we do need to support partner product launches).

 ## License